Jamesgo1/coding-challenge-2021-profiler_/README.md

 ## Evaluation

 To be eligible for submission, your processor **must** be public, MIT/Apache licensed and build an output HTML report automatically from git.
-The simplest way to do this, is to fork this repository - when you commit, Gitlab will automatically start building and pushing the output report to https://YOURACCOUNT.gitlab.io/FORKEDREPONAME .
+The simplest way to do this, is to fork this repository - when you commit to _master_, Gitlab will automatically start building and pushing the output report to https://YOURACCOUNT.gitlab.io/FORKEDREPONAME .
 Before submitting, make 100% sure it is appearing correctly and automatically there (you can check build progress each time you push commits by going to the "Pipelines" page on Gitlab.